 |Domestic Box Office: $33,561,137||Overseas Box Office: $17,171,808|

-This big screen version of the 1960s television show I Spy was financed by Sony for $70 million.
+The budget for I Spy was $70 million and this big screen version of the 1960s television show was financed by Sony.
 I Spy would also mark the brief return of Carolco co-founders Mario Kassar and Andy Vajna who produced the pic, which they set up at Columbia, under their new company C-2 Pictures — after Carolco (Cutthroat Island) went bankrupt in the mid-’90s.
 I Spy was the third and final Eddie Murphy vehicle in 2002 and all three were box office disasters, beginning with Showtime and then the long delayed The Adventures Of Pluto Nash.

 Murphy and director Betty Thomas had previously collaborated on the hit Doctor Dolittle (1998) and the studio had high hopes for this stinker.
 I Spy received poor reviews and Columbia opened it in 3,182 theaters against The Santa Clause 2 and it pulled in a disappointing $12,752,803 — placing #3 for the weekend led by Santa.
 It fell a modest 30.9% in its second frame to $8,809,800 but it sank 56.8% in its third session to $3,806,001 when Harry Potter And The Chamber Of Secrets sucked the air out of the box office.
 I Spy closed its domestic run with $33,561,137.